NimaSam/step2openfoam/README.md

-# step2openfoam
+# Step2OpenFOAM
 A python script collection to automate the import and processing of STEP files for the use in OpenFOAM simulations.

 `Step2OpenFOAM.py` creates a pipeline using the Blender addon STEPper and snappyhexmeshgui to automatically create blockMeshDict and snappyHexMeshDict files, as well as a triangulated .stl geometry.
 Furthermore, the script automatically determines a locationInMesh specified in snappyHexMeshDict using Blender's raycasting engine.
-The principle is described in more detail [below](#find-point-inside-mesh) .
+The principle to locate this point is described in more detail [below](#find-point-inside-mesh) .

 ## Prerequisites: